 2.1.
-Everybody is expected to come to class on time, regardless of the nature of the session (incl. make-up/drop in).
+Everybody is expected to come to class on time, regardless of the nature of the session (incl. drop in).
 When someone is late, he/she will disturb others in the class and distract the teacher.

 2.2.
 Mobile phones need to be switched off or changed to a vibration mode.
 If a student is expecting an important call, he/she should turn down the volume to lowest level, sit down near the door and when receiving the call, leave for the reception.

 2.3.
 Questions connected to the lesson can be asked only during the lesson.
 The teacher has the right and duty to rest during the breaks.

 2.4.
 Any questions regarding our courses or school should be forwarded to the reception, not to the teachers.